 TNOYS AmeriCorps members serve a minimum of 1700 hours over a 12-month period, or an average of 40 hours per week.
 In addition, all members are expected to participate in centralized AmeriCorps training - including, but not limited to initial pre-service orientation and Life after AmeriCorps training.
 Members are also required to participate in any national service days scheduled during their term of service.
 A calendar of required trainings and service projects is provided at pre-service orientation.
 Members serve during program hours, defined as Monday through Friday, 9:00 am to 5:30 pm, and some weekend and evening hours as needed.
 Depending on COVID-19 guidance or member service needs, service may be in-person as well as remote.
+TNOYS is a completely remote organization and will provide the member the same flexibility COVID-19 pending.
 Members are expected to serve through their end date even if the minimum hour requirement is met prior to this date.